Randesund Municipality: Name

 The municipality (originally the parish) is named after the old Randøen farm (Rǫnd) which was located on an island of the same name.
 The first element is derived from the word rǫnd which means "edge" or "rim".
 The last element of the name is identical to the word sund which means strait or "sound".

 Historically, the name of the municipality was spelled Randøsund.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Randesund.

+Churches

+The Church of Norway had one parish (sokn) within Randesund Municipality.
+At the time of the municipal dissolution, it was part of the Oddernes prestegjeld and the Kristiansand domprosti (arch-deanery) in the Diocese of Agder.